 - Good knowledge of algorithm design.

-- Strong expertise in reinforcement learning and / or deep learning.
+- Expertise in reinforcement learning and / or deep learning.

 - Experience with GPU programming.